dndworld/dndworld.github.io/misc/x-card.md

 ## Steps if your post has been <img src="/images/emoji-scam-x-card.webp" class="emoji">
 1. You may either tone down or change the topic entirely, depending on the situation
 2. If you are open to discussing why this was X-carded, you can put a message in the OOC inviting the person to reach out in PMs or elsewhere.
-    - Sometimes people might not want to go into the specifics of why something made them uncomfortable, and this is not a reflection of your character
+    - Sometimes people might not want to go into the specifics of why something made them uncomfortable, and this is not your fault
 3. Otherwise, you can just move on.
 If you want, something like a simple "Ope, I didn't mean to overstep" will do.
 4. Depending on the circumstances, participants in the scene can discuss and retcon what happened.